GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Dataset

 \subsection{Dataset Analysis}

-As presented in \Cref{table:dataset_analysis}, the \benchmarkname dataset comprises 22,084 samples in total, with 19,978 silver-labeled samples, 2,106 gold-labeled samples, and 100 \benchmarkQAname samples.
+As presented in \Cref{table:dataset_analysis}, the \benchmarkname dataset comprises 22,084 samples in total, with 19,978 silver-labeled and 2,106 gold-labeled samples. \benchmarkQAname further provides 818 QA samples for evaluating fine-grained visual perception.
 These samples are curated from 269 source videos with a combined duration of 291 hours, representing approximately 59.8 million candidate frames. \benchmarkname can be easily scaled up by collecting more videos or sampling more frames.
 The dataset is not only substantial in size but also diverse in geographic coverage, spanning 183 cities across 46 countries.
-Our pipeline implemented a balanced country-city sampling strategy to prevent regional biases.
-As illustrated in ~\Cref{fig:city_distribution} and ~\Cref{fig:country_distribution}, this approach prevents regional skews and produces a well-balanced global distribution.
+Our pipeline implements a balanced region-city sampling strategy to prevent regional biases.
+As illustrated in ~\Cref{fig:data_distribution}, this approach prevents regional skews and produces a well-balanced global distribution.
 This geographic diversity ensures that \benchmarkname captures a wide range of environments, essential for developing robust BLV assistance systems that can function effectively across diverse real-world settings.